Pilot (Raising Hope): Production

 In June 2009, Fox announced it had booked a put pilot commitment with show creator Greg Garcia.
 Michael Fresco signed on to direct the pilot in September 2009, which was originally titled Keep Hope Alive.

 Casting announcements began in November, with Martha Plimpton and Lucas Neff as the first actors cast.
 Neff will portray the lead role of 23-year old Jimmy, the father to infant Hope, with Plimpton playing his mother, Virginia.
 Olesya Rulin joined the cast shortly thereafter as Sabrina, the new love interest for Jimmy.
 Garret Dillahunt came on board in late November to portray Jimmy's father, Burt.

 In early December 2009, Kate Micucci was added to the cast as Jimmy's cousin.
 The role was originally created as a male named Mike.
 The pilot was filmed in December 2009, with Bijou Phillips as Lucy the serial killer/Hope's mother.

 In early spring 2010, reports stated that Cloris Leachman would portray Jimmy's grandmother, Maw Maw.
 In March, Fox decided to recast two roles from the pilot.
 Shannon Woodward replaced Olesya Rulin as Sabrina, Jimmy's new love interest.
 Also recast was the role of Jimmy's cousin, and the role reverted to male with the addition of Skyler Stone as Mike.
 With this, Kate Micucci's role changed from Jimmy's cousin to become Shelly, the cousin of his love interest Sabrina.

 Fox green-lit the pilot to series with an order in mid-May 2010.
 On May 17, 2010, Fox announced at the upfront presentation that the series, with the new title Raising Hope, was included in its 2010-11 television schedule and set for a fall 2010 premiere.

 Cultural references

-My Name Is Earl reference: A newscaster in the background reports, "A small-time crook with a long list of wrongs he was making amends for has finally finished, and you'll never guess how it ended."
+A newscaster in the background reports, "A small-time crook with a long list of wrongs he was making amends for has finally finished, and you'll never guess how it ended."
 However, the newscast is cut off before we can hear more.
-This sort of serves as an ending for the series after it was canceled with a To be continued ending.
+This sort of serves as an ending for My Name Is Earl after NBC canceled it with a To be continued... ending.